 In addition, a number of subtle improvements have been made throughout.
-Calibration has been improved to make long-distance updates much easier.
-And situation reprioritization is smoother—just touch and hold on the name of the situation to drag-and-drop.
+Calibration is faster to access from the Home screen.
+Situation reprioritization is smoother—just touch and hold on the name of the situation to drag-and-drop.

 Inline tips throughout the app help to get the most out of Locale.
-Locale also now detects battery savers and suggests how to bypass "memory cleaners" that are known to stop Locale.
+Locale also now detects various configuration issues and makes suggestions, for example how to bypass "memory cleaners" that are known to stop Locale.

 Enhanced Conditions and Settings

 Algorithmic improvements have been made to many of Locale's built-in conditions.
 Location detection is optimized.
 Time conditions fire with higher precision.
 Face down detection is also faster and lower power.

 During the beta a number of new conditions and settings are also being tested:

 The Headphones Condition detects when wired or Bluetooth headphones are connected.
 Use it with the new App Setting to launch your favorite music app when headphones are connected.

 A new Driving Condition detects being connected to a car over Bluetooth.

-And a new Screen Rotation Lock setting can set the screen to vertical, horizontal, or automatic orientation.
+And a new Display Rotation Lock setting can set the screen to vertical, horizontal, or automatic orientation.

 Locale's most important job is to be practically invisible while working reliably in the background.
 Locale X has a powerful new system architecture to do just that.